 The aim of the Initiative is to ensure that digital responsibility becomes a normal part of day-to-day business for companies in all sectors.
-Even more companies should be encouraged to and actively shape the process of digitalisation in a people- and value-oriented way.
+Even more companies should be encouraged to go beyond what is required by law and actively shape the process of digitalisation in a people- and value-oriented way.
 As technological developments progress, shared learning and exchanges are of ever greater importance.

 The CDR Initiative